muddassir-lateef/Quorix/README.md

 # Quorix
-Quorix – Your ever-curious, voice-powered thinking companion that listens, remembers, and helps you untangle ideas like a genius rubber duck with a brain upgrade.
+Quorix – our ever-curious, voice-powered thinking companion that listens and helps you untangle ideas like a genius rubber duck.
+It can provide with you with many possible scenarioes and results of your ideas and their alternatives

 You'll need a Groq Cloud API key in order to run this.